fsimorbrian/openshift-secure-routes/README.md

 1. Connect to the OpenShift host you want to test (Atomic or Vagrant IP)

 2. Click **secure-sample** project in the OpenShift Console.

+        If services aren't done building, wait for them.
+        Each service should have a full *blue circle* around the word *1 pod*

 3. Click **Create Route** on upper right of **mynginx** service.